arjunkalburgi/RDFCrawler/README.md

 The project as it stands now does not have complete write capabilities.
 These bugs are yet to be worked out.

-In future studies, it may by of interest to compare different graphs of RDF data.
-To see how similar graphs are.
+In future studies, it may by of interest to compare outputs of the crawler (graphs) in order to see how similar searches are.
+This may allow us to create links between subjects that were not previously thought of.